 While the aesthetics of a simple life and living small are quickly capturing the imagination of many Americans, there are still some hurtles to be overcome before moving in.
 Depending on where you live, it’s unlikely that you can simply place a small house on land you own without going through your local zoning board.
 Zoning laws and building codes will need to be modified to provide true legal status to these new dwellings as a primary abode.

-While it’s hard to imagine people abandoning their large home for these small houses, there are other factors that may make such a transition more attractive.
+It’s hard to imagine people abandoning their large home for these small houses.
+But there are other factors that may make such a transition more attractive.
 The older population of baby boomers are looking to downsize.
 There is also a growing number of single person households in America.
-These, along with rising energy costs and the availability of smaller lot sizes may make smaller homes a truly viable alternative in the coming years.
+Rising energy costs and the availability of smaller lots may make smaller homes a true alternative in the coming years.